GCBrito/PV-emulator/Single-diode model/README.md

 This folder contains two MATLAB scripts:

-- "tracer_single_diode_emulator.m": Determines the five parameters required for the single-diode model by solving the nonlinear system of equations.
+- "tracer_single_diode_emulator.m" — Determines the five parameters required for the single-diode model by solving the nonlinear system of equations.
 Additionally, it can plot both the emulated operating points as well as the PV emulator’s testing points and the load lines, and compare them to the theoretical I–V curve.
-- "comparison_single_diode_emulator_real_pv.m": Compares the emulated I–V curve to experimental data from a real PV module.
+- "comparison_single_diode_emulator_real_pv.m" — Compares the emulated I–V curve to experimental data from a real PV module.

 # _Usage instructions_